 Can I access the lakes in a private vehicle if I have reduced mobility?

-Yes, vehicles with duly accredited reduced mobility can access the road to the lakes on presentation of the vehicle parking card at the Covadonga barrier, provided they are not motorhomes or vehicles over 5 metres in length (in this case they cannot access the CO-04 road while the restrictions are in force).
+Yes, vehicles with duly accredited reduced mobility can access the Lakes Road by presenting the vehicle parking card at the Covadonga barrier, as long as they are not motorhomes or vehicles over 5 metres long (in this case they cannot access the CO-4 road while the restrictions are in force, even if they have accredited reduced mobility).

 Can I access the lakes if I have a reservation to eat in one of the restaurants around Enol and Ercina lakes?